Sternberger Artists Center

 - Applications for current vacancies are accepted on an ongoing basis and reviewed when space becomes available.

-- Members of the Sternberger Selection Committee shall recuse themselves from voting or participating in any matter where they have a conflict of interest outlined in the ArtsGreensboro conflict of interest policy.
+- The SAC Building Manager shall recuse herself/himself from voting or participating in any matter where she/he has a conflict of interest as outlined in the ArtsGreensboro conflict of interest policy.

-- The applicant’s artistic medium must contribute to maintaining a balance of disciplines represented at SAC, from visual art to literature to performing arts.
+- The applicant’s artistic medium should contribute to maintaining a balance of disciplines represented at SAC, from visual art to literature to performing arts.

-- The artistic discipline and practice of the applicant must be compatible with others sharing studio space.
+- The artistic discipline and practice of the applicant is to be compatible with others sharing studio space.

-- Applicant artist’s CV or resume and portfolio must demonstrate a commitment to artmaking.
+- Applicant artist’s CV or resume and portfolio should demonstrate a commitment to artmaking.

-- The applicant must commit to supporting the SAC’s public programs and neighborhood gatherings.
+- The applicant is encouraged to support the SAC’s public programs and neighborhood gatherings.

-- The applicant must demonstrate a commitment to use the studio space regularly.
+- The applicant demonstrates a commitment to use the studio space regularly.
 Studios are not to be used for storage only.
 Storage is only allowed with active use of studios.

-- The applicant must provide three personal references with contact information with their application.
+- The applicant provides three personal references with contact information with their application.

 - If more than one artist qualifies for a space, preference will be given based on Greensboro residence and date of application.